Knowledge Hub

 What is a leasehold deed of variation?

-Deeds of variation are legally binding documents that modify the terms of an existing lease between a landlord and tenant.
-Both parties agree to make changes to the lease, typically by adding, removing or altering specific provisions.
-This avoids the impracticality and costs of creating an entirely new lease to document revised terms.
-It is important to note that changes made by deed become permanent, enforceable terms of the lease that will apply to future landlords or tenants of the property.
+A deed of variation is a legally binding document that modifies the terms of an existing lease between a landlord and tenant.
+You’re typically adding, removing or tweaking specific clauses.
+It avoids the time and cost of drafting a whole new lease to document revised terms.
+Changes made by deed become part of the lease going forward, binding on future landlords or tenants too.

 Who can vary a lease?